Narrow down wallet-friendly car insurance in California.

 |The Hartford||$727||Read review|

 Does my credit score affect my insurance rates?

-Absolutely not — factoring a person’s credit score into their car insurance rates is banned in California, Massachusetts and Hawaii.
-In most other states, however, credit score is seen as an indication of risk.
+No. Factoring a person’s credit score into their car insurance rates is banned in California, Massachusetts and Hawaii.
+In most other states, however, your credit score is considered an indication of risk.